 Again, delaying coverage

 On Monday I documented the local Wheeling papers' delay in publishing the events surrounding the President's executive order on immigration and the judge's temporary order that followed it.
-(Most of the events took place on Saturday evening but the locals, unlike most other newspapers, did not cover it . . .
+(Most of the events took place on Saturday evening but the locals, unlike most other newspapers, did not . . .

 The locals pursue their pro-Trump agenda